Frequently Asked Questions

 What about boarding schools for people with learning / cognitive disabilities?

 This is a very important topic.
-This research study is specifically looking at schools where the majority of the young people are admitted primarily due to being assessed as having mental health or substance misuse problems.
+This research study is specifically looking at schools where the majority of young people are admitted primarily due to being assessed as having mental health or substance misuse problems.
 These mental health problems and substance misuse problems may be in addition to learning or cognitive disabilities.
 However, the therapeutic boarding schools that are the focus of this study are NOT schools that are mainly for people with learning/ cognitive disabilities.

 Are wilderness programs included in the research?